If you or someone you love has been injured in a Denver dog bite accident, the law firm of Dulin McQuinn Young is here to help.

 The dog owner is liable whether they knew or had knowledge of their dog’s dangerous or vicious propensities.

-What is a Serious Bodily Injury in Colorado?
+What Qualifies as a Serious Bodily Injury in Colorado?

 A serious bodily injury in Colorado is any injury that carries a: